-There's no doubt ads are becoming more pervasive, and the trend will continue in 2016.
+There are no doubt ads are becoming more pervasive, and the trend will continue in 2016.
 Ads follow us around when we browse the Internet.
 They appear in our social feeds.
 They pop up in the apps we use.
-Granted, ads are less annoying because they're more personalized and targeted, but they're not slowing down, and will find new ways to grace us with their presence in 2016.
+Granted, ads are less annoying because they're more personalized and targeted, but they're not slowing down and will find new ways to grace us with their presence in 2016.

 #5: Predictive Content Tools Will Drastically Improve

 Back in May, we wrote a post outlining how to use predictive analytics tools to create content that matters.
 And while the technology is fascinating, it's not quite "there" yet.
 But it will be, and probably soon.
 The ability to understand which content topics and types will perform well before being written is a massive competitive edge for businesses that are able to tap into the technology.
 In 2016, we'll see predictive content tools improve to the level where businesses can start taking advantage.

 We'll keep it to five predictions since it seemed to work so well in 2015.
 Here's hoping we can once again harness the power of an oracle!
 Remember, we'll be back here in 12 months' time to grade these predictions and gaze into the next year and beyond.